Responsible behaviour plan

-At Bardon State School we have a whole school Responsible Behaviour Plan (RBP).
+At Bardon State School we have a whole school Responsible behaviour plan (PDF, 3.7MB) .
 This is available in our key policies section and in our Welcome Pack.
-Please take some time to review this document on our website.
+Refer to our

-During 2018 we will be undertaking a review of our Homework policies at BSS.
-We believe Homework is an integral part of the teaching/learning process and assists in developing study habits that are required as students move through the learning years of school.
+During 2018 we will be undertaking a review of our Homework policies at Bardon State School.
+We believe homework is an integral part of the teaching/learning process and assists in developing study habits that are required as students move through the learning years of school.
 We want to create a balance throughout the primary school years to enable students to build these skills and engage in real-life challenges and activities.

 Homework may take the form of reading, reviewing spelling, work revision, practice examples to complete or assignments requiring some research and report writing

 Parents can help in this important task by ensuring that the home tasks are completed and that an area free from distractions such as television, is set aside in the home for study purposes.